jgeumlek/MoltenGamepad/README.md

 You might need to use `--uinput-path` to tell MoltenGamepad where the uinput device is on your system.
 (You might even need to modprobe uinput)

+##Configuration Locations

+Configuration files follow the XDG specification.  `$XDG_CONFIG_HOME` is checked first before falling back to check the listed directories in `$XDG_CONFIG_DIRS`.
+A `moltengamepad` folder is used within these directories.

+With the default values for these XDG variables the following behavior applies:

+* User specific files are located in `~/.config/moltengamepad/`
+* Systemwide files are located in `/etc/xdg/moltengamepad/`

+Profiles are located in a `profiles` subdirectory of a configuration directory.

+Generic driver specifications are in a `gendevices` subdirectory of a configuration directory.

 ##Getting Started